 - A Home Evacuation Plan: This is a very basic plan that details the steps you will take should you have to quickly evacuate your home during disasters like a fire, an earthquake or a home invasion.

 - A Bug Out Plan: Your bug out plan is just an extension of your evacuation plan.
 It should detail what you would need to do during a disaster that would cause you to have to leave not only your home but your neighborhood, city, and possibly even your state.

 - A Get Home Plan: This is especially important if you work away from home or travel a lot.
 But even a disaster striking during a trip to the local grocery store could cause problems if you don’t have a get home plan.

 - A Communication Plan: During a major disaster, you will probably experience problems with our communication infrastructure.
 You need to have a plan of action in place so you can immediately get ahold of those you love.
 HamRadioPrepper.com is another great resource to help you get started on emergency communications.

 Preparedness Essentials: Five articles that will help ensure your survival

-If you’ve never been to this site, we recommend reading these five articles.
-They contain just about anything you would ever want to know about emergency preparedness and survival, and they give you a good idea of the types of things you should be preparing for.
+We recommend reading these five articles if you’ve never been to this site.
+They contain just about anything you would ever want to know about emergency preparedness and Survival, and they give you a good idea of the types of things you should be preparing for.